Oggy and the Cockroaches: Broadcast

 In the United States, it aired on Fox Kids from 12 September 1998 to 5 March 1999.
 Nickelodeon began airing the series on 23 February 2015 until March of that same year.
-The show later aired on KidsClick from 2018 until the block's discontinuation in 2019.
+The show later aired on KidsClick from 2018 until the block's discontinuation in 2019; it notably aired on the block as its final program.

 In the United Kingdom, in August 2008, Galleon Ent., a U.K.-based intellectual property owner and developer of family entertainment properties, signed an agreement to represent all licensing rights to children's properties A Kind of Magic, Oggy and the Cockroaches and Rahan: Son of the Dark Age.

-In Latin America, in April 2019, Ecuadorian public broadcaster TC Ecuador picked up Zig & Sharko, A Kind of Magic, and seasons 3 to 7 of Oggy and the Cockroaches.
+In Latin America and Brazil, in April 2019, Ecuadorian public broadcaster TC Ecuador picked up Zig & Sharko, A Kind of Magic, and seasons 3 to 7 of Oggy and the Cockroaches.
 The trio of shows launched on the channel over the coming year.
 The deal expanded Xilam's rapidly growing presence in Latin America, where the studio's first preschool series, Paprika, premiered last October on Disney Junior across the region.
+It also aired on Cartoon Network, Tooncast and Boomerang in the countries.

 It has also aired on Kids Channel in Mauritius, Pop, Nicktoons, CITV and RTÉ One in the United Kingdom and Ireland, Boomerang and ABC3 in Australia, MTV Sub, Nelonen and MTV Oy in Finland, Markíza in Slovakia, Tring Tring and Vizion Plus in Albania, ProSieben Maxx, CineStar, Super RTL and Disney Channel in Germany (the latter also in Austria and Switzerland), TV3 (the latter also in Latvia), NTV7 and Awesome TV in Malaysia, PLUSPLUS in Ukraine, SIC in Portugal, LNK in Lithuania, Citytv in Colombia, YTV in Canada, Spacetoon Indonesia in Indonesia, ProSieben, RTL 7 in the Netherlands, Barnkanalen in Sweden, Federalna televizija in Bosnia and Herzegovina, IRIB TV2 and IRIB Nahal in Iran, ARB Günəş in Azerbaijan, Pop in Slovenia, Nova Fun in the Czech Republic, Arutz HaYeladim and Noga in Israel, Kanal 2 in Estonia, TVB in Hong Kong, Smile TV and Alter Channel in Greece, Fantastic in Poland, TPH Club and K3 in Spain, Kohavision in Kosovo, ABC Kids in Australia, RTBF and VRT in Belgium, UYoung in China, VIAPLAY in the Baltic states, Carousel in Russia, and TC Ecuador in Ecuador.